Biden to announce new support for US biotech production

 The administration official, who wasn’t authorized to speak publicly and insisted on anonymity, said the White House wants to support manufacturing biotech products that are developed in the U.S., rather than seeing American innovations produced abroad.

-“We’re aiming to expand domestic biomanufacturing capacity so that more of what’s invented in America is made in America,” the official said.
-"Other countries, including and especially China, are aggressively investing in this sector, which poses risks to U.S. leadership and competitiveness.”
+The official said that the administration was aiming to expand domestic biomanufacturing capacity and that other countries, especially China, have been aggressively investing in the sector, posing risks to U.S. leadership and competitiveness.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.